WBS-TW/CPxplorer/R/instructions_CPquant.md

 If no blank subtraction then MDL = avg + 3 * standard deviation of blank samples.
 If blank subtraction then MDL = 3 * standard deviation of blank samples.
 __Types of standards__: Currently only have option to use mixtures and single chain standards to perform deconvolution.
 More option can be added later for other quantification strategies.

-__Remove samples from quantification?__: You can select samples to be removed before quantification process.
+__Remove samples from quantification?__: select samples to be removed before quantification process.
-__Keep the the calibration curves above this rsquared__: Keeping all calibration curves for every homologue groups for each standard that are above this R2 value.
+__Keep the the calibration curves above this rsquared__: remove calibration curves for every homologue groups in each standard below this R2 value.
 This will remove all homologue groups that do not show linearity within the standard calibration concentrations, thus remove their contribution to the deconvolution.
 Default is 0.8 but can be changed accordingly by the user.

-CLICK ON __Proceed__ will quantify the samples based on the deconvolution process and the results will show in the different tabs.
+__Proceed__: pressing this button will quantify the samples based on the deconvolution process and the results will show up in the different tabs.

+### Quantification process
-_Quantification process_: The process starts by creating calibration curves for each carbon chain group for each standard mixture.
+The process starts by creating calibration curves for each carbon chain group for each standard mixture.
 The Batch Name in the excel file determines which carbon chain group to be included for each standard mixture.
 A linear regression will be fitted and the slope is used as the response factor (RF).
 If the R-squared of the fit for a homologue group for a standard series (calibration curve) is below the user input threshold (modified in the first tab), then the homologue group in that standard is not considered for subsequent quantification.